 The horrible truth about UTM grid lines on maps

 The hope would be if you look at a UTM grid line, the distance between them on the map would be 1 km exactly .
 Right?
 Well, not so fast.

 Maps have been fantastic at lying for generations now.
 Remember those classroom maps as a kid?
 Where Greenland was larger than the United States and Mexico was a skinny V shape, somewhat smaller than Quebec?
 Surprise, that was all a terrible lie.

 It all boils down to earth being an ellipsoid and maps being two-dimensional.
 UTM grid lines get past the problem inherent in latitude-longitude measures, that being the east-west distance between longitude lines gets shorter north to south.
+UTM lines don't do that on land.
 But UTM grids create new problems for maps.

 The main one is the complex translation of a straight line on a ellipsoid to two dimensions on a map.
 It is essentially the latitude-longitude problem in reverse.

 Nowhere is this lie more evident than in the Canadian National Topographic System maps that you might have seen in some form or another, possibly as the backbone of official Canadian mapping systems.
-They identify sections of the country in blocks 15 degrees latitude and 30 degrees longitude.
+They identify sections of the country in blocks 15 minutes latitude and 30 minutes longitude.
 They have then assigned names to each such section, so you may recognize a name such as 09B05 or similar to an area of British Columbia (that one being Sooke).
 The format is always the same-sized rectangle, regardless of the curvature of the earth.

 This means the top is stretched out, and the bottom by comparison compacted.
 Or, put another way, the east-west distance represented at the north end is slightly less than on the bottom.
 Again, this is fine in small blocks, as the discrepancy is small in that size of a section.